shubhamjain0594/shubhamjain0594-hugo/content/post/2017-year-review.md

     <figcaption>Spending my last few days of the year in the serenity of Sikkim.</figcaption>
 </figure>

 As the year came to an end, I see back.
 I lost a lot of people in my life in this year.
 I took a decision that will shape my next years to come.
 And I changed from a person who was scared to try new things and always worried about money to someone who was ready to take calculated risks.
-I gained a lot of skills, a lot of new people some of whom might become the key people in years to come, had some exciting experiences and lived numerous stories to tell.
+I gained a lot of skills, a lot of new people some of whom might become play a key role in years to come, had some exciting experiences and lived numerous stories to tell.
 I wish my this year and years to come give me not just similar but more better experiences.

 <figure>
     <img style="width:100%;" src="/img/year2017/sunset.JPG">